Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 The minimum wage for part-time workers is calculated on a pro-rata basis.

-The national minimum wage includes not only the basic wage, but also other benefits in kind, including but not limited to:
+The national minimum wage includes not only the basic wage, but also other benefits in kind, including:

 - company vehicles;